Toll-like receptor 5

 Toll-like receptor 5, also known as TLR5, is a protein which in humans is encoded by the TLR5 gene.
 It is a member of the toll-like receptor (TLR) family.
 TLR5 is known to recognize bacterial flagellin from invading mobile bacteria.
-It has been shown to be involved in the onset of many diseases, which includes Inflammatory bowel disease.
+It has been shown to be involved in the onset of many diseases, including Inflammatory bowel disease due to the high expression of TLR in intestinal lamina propria dendritic cells.
 Recent studies have also shown that malfunctioning of TLR5 is likely related to rheumatoid arthritis, osteoclastogenesis, and bone loss.
 Abnormal TLR5 functioning is related to the onset of gastric, cervical, endometrial and ovarian cancers.

 Function

 The TLR family plays a fundamental role in pathogen recognition and activation of innate immunity.
 TLRs are highly conserved from Drosophila to humans and share structural and functional similarities.
 They recognize pathogen-associated molecular patterns (PAMPs) that are expressed on infectious agents, and mediate the production of cytokines necessary for the development of effective immunity.
 The various TLRs exhibit different patterns of expression.
 TLR5 is expressed on both immune and non-immune cells.
 TLR5 recognizes bacterial flagellin, a principal component of bacterial flagella and a virulence factor.
 The activation of this receptor mobilizes the nuclear factor NF-κB and stimulates tumor necrosis factor-alpha production.

-TLR5 recognizes flagellin, which is the protein monomer that makes up the filament of bacterial flagella, found on nearly all motile bacteria.
-There are highly conserved regions in the flagellin protein among all bacteria, facilitating the recognition of flagellin by a germ-line encoded receptor such as TLR5.
+TLR5 recognizes bacterial flagellin, the protein monomer of bacterial flagella and a virulence factor.
+Flagellin are found on nearly all motile bacteria and contains regions that are highly conserved among all bacteria, facilitating the recognition of flagellin by a germ-line encoded receptor such as TLR5.
+The activation of this receptor mobilizes the nuclear factor NF-κB and stimulates tumor necrosis factor-alpha production.
 However, some Proteobacteria flagella have acquired mutations preventing their recognition by TLR5.